Why are immigration reform and immigrant rights a LUPE priority?

 - County resolutions for humane immigration reform: the Immigration Reform Working Group has successfully organized to pass a resolution in support of CIR in Hidalgo County, Cameron County and the City of Alton.
 We have also passed a resolution condemning Arizona’s SB1070 in Hidalgo County.

 - Fighting Anti-Immigrant Legislation in the Texas Legislature:Tomball Republican Debbie Riddle has already prefiled an Arizona-style bill that will be a disaster for Texas and the Rio Grande Valley.
-A broad coalition has formed to fight these bills and for the dignity and well-being of the Valley community, led by the Equal Voice Network of the RGV.
+A broad coalition has formed to fight bad bills and for the dignity and well-being of the Valley community, led by the Equal Voice Network of the RGV.